Patricia DeCoursey: Career

-She was a distinguished professor of biology at University of South Carolina, researching mammalian circadian rhythms since she moved there with her husband in 1966.
+DeCoursey was a distinguished professor of biology at University of South Carolina, researching mammalian circadian rhythms since she moved there with her husband in 1966.

+Death

+DeCoursey died in Columbia, South Carolina, on January 1, 2022, at the age of 89.

 Contributions to chronobiology

 Phase Response Curve

 Decoursey is credited with the first published Phase Response Curve (PRC).
 The relevant paper was about flying squirrels kept in constant darkness and how they would respond to different pulses of light at different times of the day.
 The compilation of this data produced the first PRC.

 Mammalian Entrainment System

 DeCoursey was the first scientist to show that the mammalian clocks can be reset by light pulses.
 She also showed that the photoreceptive system responsible for entrainment is different from the system involved in visual image perception.

 Adaptive Value

 DeCoursey helped the scientific world understand the adaptive value of the mammalian biological clocks (found within the suprachiasmatic nucleus (SCN)).
 From April 1997-October 1998 she set up an enclosure for approximately 74 chipmunks.
 30 chipmunks had lesions in their SCN, 24 others were surgical control and 20 others were intact controls.
 After 80 days she showed that the majority of the chipmunks killed by predators had lesions in their SCN.
 This gave evidence to support that having a mammalian circadian clock is a favorable trait that has been naturally selected for.

 In an outdoor enclosure, DeCoursey released white-tailed antelope ground squirrels which had various levels of SCN lesioned.
 The squirrels displaying the most activity during the night had the highest amount of lesioning.
 This research has helped further our understanding of sleep related issues affecting humans such as jet lag or insomnia.